larioscn/IDS6938-SimulationTechniques/Homework1/Readme.md

 The most accurate method is the Runge-Kutta Method (RK4) because it is a fourth order approximator, whereas Euler considers only a 1st order approximation of the slope and the Midpoint considers a 2nd order approximation of the slope.
 Thus, having more estimates of the slope will produce results that are more accurate to the exact solution.

+Part 3 Written Questions
+---
+1. What is the effect of the Ks and Kd parameters on the jello?

+2. What are the benefits and te drawbacks of the collision system used here?
+What are some different ways in which it could be improved?

+3. What are some example systems you could model with Mass-spring simulations?
+Explain how you would construct the model.

+4. Does the jello behave realistically?
+What integration method did you choose to make the Jello stable?

+5. How would you model and simulate water (in terms of a continuous simulation)?